junobuild/docs/blog/2024-07-10-how-to-launch-a-memecoin-project-on-icp/index.md

 ![website](./complete-project.png)

+---

 ## Listing the token on ICPSwap

-In this section, we will look at how to list our newly created token on ICPSwap.
+In this section, we will look at how to list our newly created token on [ICPSwap](icpswap.com/).

 ICPSwap is a decentralized exchange that facilitates token trading and swapping by allowing tokens to be listed and liquidity pools to be created for different token pairs.